wormholecowboy/programming-notes/git.md

 git stash list # see what's in your stash, get index git stash apply <indexNumber> # applies your stash, leave stash mem alone git stash pop <indexNumber> # applies your stash, deletes that stash from mem
-# plain git stash and git stash pop is good for one-offs, use naming for muliples stashes
-# if using github codespace, you're stashes are in the cloud

 # TAGS
 git tag # see all